ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 ### Deleting root keys
 {: #byok-delete-root-keys}

 When you delete a root key, the key is no longer available to decrypt passphrases used to protect your resources.
-Deleting a root key places it in a _destoyed_ state in the KMS.
+Deleting a root key places it in a _destroyed_ state in the KMS.
 All resources protected by the deleted root key have an _unusable_ status and can't be used for normal operations.

 Your data still exists.
 You have a 30-day grace period to [restore the deleted key](#byok-restore-root-key).
 Otherwise, your encrypted resources become inaccessible.
 After the 30-day grace period, your root key can't be restored and your resources are unrecoverable.
 {:important}